These Are the Supreme Court Cases to Watch

 The case:

-White families who have tried to adopt Native children, along with Texas, Louisiana, and Indiana, are challenging the law.
-They argue that it’s racially discriminatory and keeps Native children from being placed in the best care.
+White families who have tried to adopt Native children, along with Texas, Louisiana, and Indiana, challenged the law.
+They argued that it’s racially discriminatory and keeps Native children from being placed in the best care.